 From the Foreward

 This year’s ranking is particularly noteworthy.
-It shows that—even in the wake of an international financial crisis—microfinance in Latin America and the Caribbean continues to excel with growing portfolios and acceptable level of arrears.
+It shows that—even in the wake of an international financial crisis—microfinance in Latin America and the Caribbean continues to excel with growing portfolios and acceptable levels of arrears.
 Of course, quality control happens at a cost: returns on assets of the top 100 institutions have gone down from 2.9 percent in 2008 to 2.2 percent by the end of 2009, due mainly to decreased portfolio incomes and increased reserves.
 The ranking also shows a marked absence of institutions from Central America primarily because they did not achieve the minimum levels of sustainability required.

-In addition to the financial crisis, factors such the political standoff in Honduras and the No Payment Movement in Nicaragua have adversely affected microfinance operations in Central America.
+In addition to the financial crisis, factors such as the political standoff in Honduras and the No Payment Movement in Nicaragua have adversely affected microfinance operations in Central America.
 On funding, there has been an increased reliance on deposits as a major source for microfinance.
 In fact, deposits account for almost 80 percent of portfolio financing for deposit-mobilizing institutions.

 The financial crisis coupled with media attention to microfinance profits and overindebtedness also underscores the need for continued improvement to the framework for microfinance performance assessment.
 While there have been great advances in measuring institutional strength, there has been less emphasis on measuring the positive social effects of microfinance.